University of Notre Dame Data & Information Overview

 The student loan default rate at Notre Dame is 0.7%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 How Much Money Do Notre Dame Graduates Make?bachelor's degree recipients from Notre Dame make around $78,400 per year during the early years of their employment.
-This is good news for future Notre Dame graduates since it is 97% more than the average college graduate's salary of $39,802 per year.
+That's great news for Notre Dame students since it is 97% more than the average college graduate's salary of $39,802 per year.

 Location of University of Notre Dame